mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 console.log(sortedNumbers); // Logs [1, 10, 3, 7]
 ```

-Unless you've encountered a similar example in the past, `[1, 10, 3, 7]` is probably not what you were expecting the sort method to return.
+Unless you've encountered a similar example in the past, `[1, 10, 3, 7]` is probably not what you were expecting the `sort()` method to return.
 By default, JavaScript uses lexicographical sorting.
 You can think of it as alphabetical sorting.
 7 may come before 10 numerically, but 10 comes first lexicographically.

-So, how do we sort numbers then? `Array.prototype.sort` also accepts a callback function that it will use to evalute the order of the elements in the new array it returns.
+So, how do we sort numbers then? `Array.prototype.sort()` also accepts a callback function that it will use to evalute the order of the elements in the new array it returns.

-The callback function compares two elements at a time and the `sort` method rearranges the elements based on a value returned by the callback function.
+The callback function compares two elements at a time and the `sort()` method rearranges the elements based on a value returned by the callback function.

 * If the value returned is `0` then sort leaves both elements in the same place.
 * If the value returned is negative, then the first element is placed before the second element.
 * If the value returned is positive, then the second element is placed before the first element.

-Armed with this new knowledge, let's see if we can sort an array of numbers—umm—numerically.
+Armed with this new knowledge, let's see if we can sort an array of numbers — umm — numerically.

 ```js
 const numbers = [1, 7, 3, 10];